Continuously Learning New Words in Automatic Speech Recognition: Results

-For the continual learning experiment, we use $k=4$, factorized decoder only to reduce the amount of necessary computation power and upsampling factor $10^5$.
-We report the WER on the Tedlium testset over the course of the learning cycles (see Figure \ref{fig:cl}, left) as well as the forward transfer, i.e., if a new word occurred, how likely is it recognized in a later talk (see Figure \ref{fig:cl}, middle and right).
-Since the baseline decoder and the memory decoder independently predict the next token (afterwards the results are combined), the factorization adaptation of the baseline decoder does not interfere with the memory extension of the model.
+For the continual learning experiment, we use $k=4$, factorized decoder only to reduce the amount of computational power required and the upsampling factor $10^5$.
+We report the WER on the Tedlium testset over the course of the learning cycles (see Figure \ref{fig:cl}, left) as well as the forward transfer, that is, if a new word occurred, how likely is it recognized in a later talk (see Figure \ref{fig:cl}, middle and right).
+Since the baseline decoder and the memory decoder independently predict the next token (afterward the results are combined), the factorization adaptation of the baseline decoder does not interfere with the memory extension of the model.

 We do not have a reference transcript available for the talks.
-Therefore, we manually labeled for all the detected occurrences of new words not present in the baseline hypothesis and all our approaches (4315) if they are correctly recognized or false positives.
-Based on these labels we calculate the forward transfer: For each new word $w$ occurring somewhere in talk $i$ and $j$, $i < j$, we evaluate if $w$ is recognized in talk $j$ using the model produced in iteration step $j-1$ (empty memory for MEM-CL).
-We bucket according to how many training examples have been available until iteration step $j-1$ (false positives not counted), such that each bucket contains more than 300 samples.
+Therefore, we manually labeled all detected occurrences of new words not present in the baseline hypothesis and all our approaches (4315) if they are correctly recognized or false positives.
+Based on these labels, we calculate the forward transfer: For each new word $w$ that occurs somewhere in talk $i$ and $j$, $i < j$, we evaluate if $w$ is recognized in talk $j$ using the model produced in iteration step $j-1$ (empty memory for MEM-CL).
+We group according to how many training examples have been available until iteration step $j-1$ (false positives not counted), such that each bucket contains more than 300 samples.
 Then, we calculate precision and recall for each bucket.
 In total, the forward transfer is calculated on 402 unique words.

-We see that for MEM-CL, the general performance (see Figure \ref{fig:cl}, left) is preserved while for MEM-ALL and MEM-FOUND, the WER increases consistently over the course of the learning cycles (more than 12\,\% and 7\,\% relative respectively).
+We see that for MEM-CL, the general performance (see Figure \ref{fig:cl}, left) is preserved, while for MEM-ALL and MEM-FOUND, the WER increases consistently over the course of the learning cycles (more than 12\,\% and 7\,\% relative respectively).
 This is because the MEM-ALL and MEM-FOUND models have to distinguish between more and more words in the memory which produces false positives.
 MEM-ALL and MEM-FOUND have 2199 and 692 memory entries at the end of the last learning cycle, respectively.
 For comparison, the baseline model scores 4.39\,\% WER.